Saving up to pay cash for your next significant expense doesn’t have to be a dream.

-I had a storm, and it damaged my downspouts which I had someone fix, and I bought a ladder.
+I had a storm that damaged my downspouts, which I had someone fix, and I bought a ladder.

 Overspend $70 in medications.

-I overspend a lot, although I feel bad but am more motivated to do better.
+I overspend a lot, and although I feel bad I am more motivated to do better.

 Budget Participant #4

 The month of June has come and left.
 I anticipated a NO SPEND month, but I found myself overspending.

 Here I go with my overview of our June expenses, where I will begin with the negative and end with the positive.

 Overspending In June